Samkth123/KTH-md/Public Policy/a public sector characteristics/Brunson.md

 **The political organization exists for its surroundings and not itself.
 It has no intristic value if its task dissapears.**

 The company has no **mission in that sense**.
-It should only generate demand for its product, and if demand falls, it needs to be flexible and adapt stratgies, showing no loyalty to old idas.
-Survival is the companies value and goal.
+It should only generate demand for its product, and if demand falls, it needs to be flexible and adapt strategies, showing no loyalty to old idas. ==Survival is the companies value and goal==.

 ##### Financing